 Now 20, Sailor Brinkley-Cook looks like she could be the sister of her mom.
 And like Christie Brinkley, she's a model, having signed with IMG while continuing her studies at Parsons School of Design.

 Sailor: "Yes, I am so fortunate that my mother is my mother...
 But being constantly compared to her 50-plus years of success at only 18 years old?
 And being told I could never amount to what she was and what she looks like?
 Doesn't feel great."

 Courtney Love & Frances Bean Cobain

 The only child of Courtney Love and Kurt Cobain.
-Frances Bean Cobain is a visual artist as well as executive producer on the HBO documentary "Kurt Cobain: Montage of Heck."
-Although she and her mom have had a troubled history, they patched things up not long ago and appeared together in a Burberry ad.
+Frances Bean is a visual artist as well as executive producer on the HBO documentary "Kurt Cobain: Montage of Heck."
+Although she and her mom have had a troubled history, they patched things up some time ago and appeared together in a Burberry ad.

 Frances Bean: "Sometimes I wish I wasn't so much at home alone and that it wasn't about nannies and chauffeurs and all that stuff."